philtremblay/poetry-plugin-lambda-build-v2/README.md

+# Poetry Plugin Lambda Build v2
+Fixes the GroupNotFound module not found error when using the plugin with poetry v2

+From Forked repo:
 # Poetry Plugin Lambda Build

 The plugin for poetry that allows you to build zip packages suited for serverless deployment like AWS Lambda, Google App Engine, Azure App Service, and more...